IVSOP/Rofi-Themer/README.md

 Menu - creates the menus themselves (feel free to edit it, it has my custom rofi command): `./Scripts/menu.sh`

 Read - queries daemon for stored data: `./Scripts/read.sh <string>`.
 The string can be, for example:
-- "dunst": reads the value contained there (Its type is apply)
+- `dunst`: reads the value contained there (Its type is apply)
-- "rofi/theme": same, but reads the value from the subtable "rofi" (Its type is also apply)
+- `rofi/theme`: same, but reads the value from the subtable "rofi" (Its type is also apply)
-- "rofi/network-manager": gets all values in network-manager, from subtable "rofi", separated by newline (Its type is apply_list)
+- `rofi/network-manager`: gets all values in network-manager, from subtable "rofi", separated by newline (Its type is apply_list)
-- "polybar/*": gets every value contained in the subtable "polybar", recursively, separated by newline.
+- `polybar/*`: gets every value contained in the subtable "polybar", recursively, separated by newline.

 Please see [Data format](#Data_format) to better understand this behaviour and the meaning of the types